Dan Simmons: Adaptations

 In January 2004, it was announced that the screenplay he wrote for his novels Ilium and Olympos would be made into a film by Digital Domain and Barnet Bain Films, with Simmons acting as executive producer.
 Ilium is described as an "epic tale that spans 5,000 years and sweeps across the entire solar system, including themes and characters from Homer's Iliad and Shakespeare's The Tempest."

 In 2008, Guillermo del Toro was scheduled to direct a film adaptation of Drood for Universal Pictures.
 As of December 2017, the project is still listed as "in development".

 In 2009, Scott Derrickson was set to direct Hyperion Cantos for Warner Bros. and Graham King, with Trevor Sands penning a script adapting Hyperion and The Fall of Hyperion into one film.
 In 2011, actor Bradley Cooper expressed interest in taking over the adaptation.
 In 2015, it was announced that TV channel Syfy would produce a miniseries based on the Hyperion Cantos with the involvement of Cooper and King.
 As of May 2017, the project was still "in development" at Syfy.
 On November 1, 2021, Cooper and King restarted the feature film adaptation at Warner Bros., with Tom Spezialy set to write the script.

-The Terror (2007) was adapted in 2018 as an AMC 10-episode miniseries and received generally positive reviews upon release.
+The Terror (2007) was adapted in 2018 as the first season (10 episodes) of an AMC miniseries and received generally positive reviews upon release.